Appamāda: In the Abhidhamma

-Explanation
+Mahāyāna Buddhism

 The Buddhist text Abhidharma-samuccaya states the following:

 What is concern?
 From taking its stand on non-attachment (alobha), non-hatred (adveṣa), and non-deludedness (amoha) coupled with diligence (vīrya), it considers whatever is positive and protects the mind against things which cannot satisfy.
 Its function is to make complete and to realize all worldly and transworldly excellences.

 The scholar Alexander Berzin comments on carefulness:

 A caring attitude (bag-yod, carefulness) is a subsidiary awareness that, while remaining in a state of detachment, imperturbability, lack of naivety, and joyful perseverance, causes us to meditate on constructive things and safeguards against leaning toward tainted (negative) things.
 In other words, being disgusted with and not longing for compulsive existence, not wanting to cause harm in response to its suffering, not being naive about the effects of our behavior, and taking joy in acting constructively, a caring attitude brings us to act constructively and to refrain from destructive behavior.
 This is because we care about the situations of others and ourselves and about the effects of our actions on both; we take them seriously.

-The scholar Robert Thurman emphasizes the high degree of apramāda of a person who has realized emptiness (a.k.a. voidness):
+The scholar Robert Thurman emphasizes the high degree of apramāda of a person who has realized emptiness: